beeftapareseller/docs/src/UI/on.md

+---
+title: puter.ui.on()
+description: Listens to broadcast events from Puter.
+---

 Listen to broadcast events from Puter.
 If the broadcast was received before attaching the handler, then the handler is called immediately with the most recent value.